Meadowlarke/Bibliography/Graeber2021.md

 188: The diversity of Amerinidan so-called "capturing societies."

-#Z: Slavery in certain contexts, perticulalry those of the Indgenous Americas, can be seen as the theft of the years of caring labor that it took to produce a work-capable human.

 189: Amerindian slavery, more descriptions.

-#Z: In Amazonian slave capturing, captives would ungo social death though the severing of all their ties with their former group ad would be re-socialized as Amazonain.
-If the socialization was completed they would no longer be slaves.
-However, there were some captives kept permanently in social death before they were sacrificed and sometimes eaten.

 191: Violence trasformed into care, the origin of domination.

-#Z: Most of the names traditionally applied to Inidgenous American populations by Europeans are derogatory terms used by neighboring populations.
-For example "Eskimo" means "people who don't cook their fish" and "Iriquois" comes from an Algonkian term meaning "viscious killer."

 192: "The Story of the Wogies."